EnriqueMAP/HeatStakesDetectionGM/README.md

 # HeatStakesDetectionGM
-Project to GeneralMotors about HeatStales detection
+Project to GeneralMotors about HeatStakes detection